ramon-schildknecht/ml2_r_toolbox/README.md

 - how to use these machine learning algorithms
 - how to interprete the results, supported with our wine data set example

+## Methods
+The covered methods can be found in the folder "documents"

 ## Results
 - main file "Good Practice Toolbox for Analyzing Unstructured Data.Rmd" in folder "deliverables" shows the [following methods](https://www.evernote.com/l/Ai9WPKBaEfFEzqgLvlABkPvsZA7qA0CgPjI) with a wine dataset as example.
 One can find the purpose, advantages and disadvantages of each method.
 Additionally there are some possible interpretations for the given dataset.